Filmmaking: Production

 A take is over when the director calls "Cut!" and the camera and sound stop recording.
 The script supervisor will note any continuity issues, and the sound and camera teams log technical notes for the take on their respective report sheets.
 If the director decides additional takes are required, the whole process repeats.
-Once satisfied, the crew moves on to the next camera angle or "setup," until the whole scene is "covered."
-When shooting is finished for the scene, the assistant director declares a "wrap" or "moving on," and the crew will "strike," or dismantle, the set for that scene.
+Once satisfied, the crew moves on to the next camera angle or "setup", until the whole scene is "covered."
+When shooting is finished for the scene, the assistant director declares a "wrap" or "moving on", and the crew will "strike", or dismantle, the set for that scene.

 At the end of the day, the director approves the next day's shooting schedule and a daily progress report is sent to the production office.
 This includes the report sheets from continuity, sound, and camera teams.
 Call sheets are distributed to the cast and crew to tell them when and where to turn up the next shooting day.
 Later on, the director, producer, other department heads, and, sometimes, the cast, may gather to watch that day or yesterday's footage, called dailies, and review their work.

 With workdays often lasting fourteen or eighteen hours in remote locations, film production tends to create a team spirit.
 When the entire film is "in the can", or in the completion of the production phase, it is customary for the production office to arrange a wrap party, to thank all the cast and crew for their efforts.

-For the production phase on live-action films, synchronizing work schedules of key cast and crew members is very important, since for many scenes, several cast members and most of the crew must be physically present at the same place at the same time (and bankable stars may need to rush from one project to another).
+For the production phase on live-action films, synchronizing work schedules of key cast and crew members is very important.
+For many scenes, several cast members and many crew members must be physically present at the same place at the same time (and bankable stars may need to rush from one project to another).
 Animated films have different workflow at the production phase, in that voice actors can record their takes in the recording studio at different times and may not see one another until the film's premiere.
 Animated films also have different crew, since most physical live-action tasks are either unnecessary or are simulated by various types of animators.